Impulsa tu Empresa

 In developed countries, small and growing businesses (SGBs) contribute to more than half of gross domestic product and 57 percent of total employment; but in most cases in the developing world, SGBs account for only 16 percent of GDP and 18 percent of total employment.
 Entrepreneurs in the developing world have fewer models to emulate and face more obstacles than their counterparts in developed countries.
 For instance, SGBs often struggle with access to capital because they are considered too large for microfinance and too small for bank loans.

-Impulsa Tu Empresa (“Boost Your Business”) is a business accelerator program that aims to help more than more than 800 small and growing businesses in Guatemala, Honduras, Nicaragua and Burkina Faso fast-track their growth.
+Impulsa Tu Empresa (“Boost Your Business”) is a business accelerator program that aims to help small and growing businesses fast-track their growth.

-With support from the Argidius Foundation, TechnoServe provides mentoring, market connections and access to capital to help high-potential SGBs develop, fund and implement business plans.
-Businesses selected for support receive specialized training, followed by 10 months of mentoring and business development services.
-By 2017, Impulsa Tu Empresa seeks to increase the total revenue of all participating business by $13 million and generate 750 new jobs across the four countries.
+With support from Argidius Foundation, the Multilateral Investment Fund, Walmart Foundation, Citi Foundation, and PIMCO Foundation, TechnoServe provides mentoring, connections to higher value markets, and access to capital to help high-potential SGBs develop, fund and implement business plans.
+The program also promotes gender equality through training in good gender practices such as building gender-balanced teams, offering family leave for employees, and creating gender-aware marketing and communications.
+SGBs selected for support receive specialized training, followed by 10 months of mentoring and business development services.